© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tyle Clydach Hillfort is a scheduled monument protected by Cadw under reference BR253.
 View the official record →

-Tyle Clydach Hillfort is a prehistoric defensive earthwork located in Breconshire, Wales, dating to the Iron Age.
+Tyle Clydach Hillfort is a prehistoric defensive earthwork located in Breconshire, Wales, designated as a Scheduled Ancient Monument under the reference BR253.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR253.

 Tyle Clydach Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tyle Clydach Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR253.